Today, a lesson on just how valuable your hyperlocal website and the email list you build along with it can truly be.

-In addition to the usual methods of putting a sign in the yard, placing an ad in the paper and throwing it up on Zillow, I figured hey, why not write about it and send a link out to my email subscribers?
+In addition to the usual methods of putting a sign in the yard, placing an ad in the paper and throwing it up on Zillow (keep in mind I was not an active Realtor like I am now at the time), I figured hey, why not write about it and send a link out to my email subscribers?

-You can see the post I wrote here: http://www.floridaforboomers.com/key-colony/
+You can see the article I wrote here: http://www.floridaforboomers.com/key-colony/

 I sent about 4,000 emails to my list from FloridaforBoomers.com, and I also sent out to a list of about 6,000 from TheVillagesFloridaBook.com.

-Even though the house I was selling is about 2 hours away from The Villages, I know that one thing people considering The Villages struggle with is that its so far away from the beach.
+My Florida for Boomers list is made upon more than 35,000 people interested in moving to Florida, and even though the house I was selling is about 2 hours away from The Villages, I know that one thing people considering The Villages struggle with is that its so far away from the beach, so I decided to send to them to.
 My thinking was that this house would be a perfect weekend getaway for someone with a home in The Villages.

-Here’s the text of the email I sent to my Villages list:
+Here’s the text of one of the emails I sent to my list:

 Right inbox at the right time?

-I had a total of just 4 people fill out the form I placed at the bottom of that post seeking more information.
+Thousands of email subscribers clicked through to view the article, and from that I had a total of 4 people fill out the form I placed at the bottom of that post seeking more information.

 The fourth person to contact me happened to be the personal assistant to someone on my Villages list who got my email, lives in The Villages now, but “might be interested in a beach get-away.”